 For more information about item specifics and product identifiers, see our Seller Center page.

-Use the Optiseller eBay Aspect Finder Tool to quickly identify and update your existing listings which are missing required and recommended item specifics.
-The tool is free to use until December 31st, 2019.
+Use the Optiseller eBay Aspect Finder tool to quickly identify and update your existing listings which are missing required and recommended item specifics.
+The tool is free to use until 30 April, 2020.

 Our listing tools